-For a fuller history follow the link to the Wiki at the bottom of the page.
+For a fuller history follow the link to the Wiki here.

 My two great interests in life are now history and mystery.
 I enjoy trying to understand allegory too so Banbury was a delight.
 We enjoyed wonderful weather for our visit and have decided to go back to see more, hopefully once the scaffolding on the medieval house in the market square has been removed.